sight in your firearm

 Sighting in with Optics

-Optics like red dots and scopes make aiming faster and often more precise.
-The process is similar but usually easier thanks to built-in adjustment turrets.
+Optics like red dots and scopes help to make aiming faster and often more precise, they also can help with target acquisition when you are in low light or no light scenarios.
+The process to sight in an optic is similar but usually easier thanks to built-in adjustment turrets.

 • Mount the optic properly – Ensure your scope or red dot is securely mounted with the correct eye relief.

 • Bore sight (optional but recommended) – Remove the bolt (for rifles where possible) and visually align the barrel with the target, then adjust the optic to match.
+You also can use a dry fire system that emits a laser from the barrel and align the optic to that at your set distance.
 This saves ammo before live firing.

 • Shoot a group – Fire three to five shots at your target.